outsoarph/playbook/docs/handling-incidents.md

 4. **Level 4 (Low):** These issues have a minor impact on business operations.
 They require a response within 8 hours, updates every 2-3 days, and resolution within 7 days.

 5. **Level 5 (Informational):** These are informational cases that have minimal or no immediate impact on business operations.
 They require a response within 24 hours, updates as needed, and resolution as needed.

-This severity table helps prioritize and manage issues related to sites and applications based on their impact on business requirements, ensuring that critical issues are addressed with the highest priority and lesser-impact issues receive appropriate attention.

 ## Resources